François III d'Orléans, Duke of Longueville: Life

-François wrote to Mary of Guise from the Palace of Fontainebleau in January 1548, mentioning his exercises wearing armour and running at the ring.
-He hoped that by learning these martial skills he would be able to help his mother against her enemies.
+After receiving a letters brought by Henri Cleutin and probably news of the Scottish defeat at the battle of Pinkie, François wrote to Mary, Queen of Scots, from the Palace of Fontainebleau on 12 January 1548.
+He mentioned his exercises wearing armour and running at the ring.
+He hoped that by learning these martial skills he would be able to help her against her enemies.

 By 1550 François was ill.
 His mother had returned to France as part of the betrothal of his half-sister Mary to Francis, Dauphin of France.
 She tended him through what would be his final illness.
 François died shortly before his mother returned to Scotland.